railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 You'll now create a suppliers category and a customers category.
 Partner categories are useful for organizing groups of partners but have no special behavior that affects partners, so you can assign them as you like.
 Then you'll define one supplier and one customer, with a contact for each.

-To do this use the menu  *Partners > Configuration > Categories > Edit Categories* .
-Click  *New*  to open a new form for defining  *Partner Categories* .
-Define the two categories that follow by just entering their  *Category Name*  and saving them:
+To do this use the menu :menuselection:`Partners --> Configuration --> Categories --> Edit Categories`.
+Click :guilabel:`New`  to open a new form for defining :guilabel:`Partner Categories`.
+Define the two categories that follow by just entering their :guilabel:`Category Name` and saving them:

 * \ ``Suppliers``\  ,

 * \ ``Customers``\  .

-Then create two partners from the menu  *Partners > Partners* .
-Click on the  *New*  button to open a blank form and then add the following data for the first partner first:
+Then create two partners from the menu :menuselection:`Partners --> Partners`.
+Click on the :guilabel:`New` button to open a blank form and then add the following data for the first partner first:

 *  *Name* : \ ``Plumbing Component Suppliers``\  ,